Want an easy edible that looks good too? Include rhubarb in your vegetable garden or your landscape, for brilliant color that the deer won't bother.

 Rhubarb Pie in Your Future

-The most popular reason to plant rhubarb is to be able to enjoy springtime rhubarb pies, compotes, and crisps—and to create preserves.
+The most popular reason to plant rhubarb is to be able to enjoy springtime rhubarb pies, compotes, and crisps -- and to create preserves.
 The leaves are inedible but the edible stalks are ready to hop into your pie plate.
+Did you know we have recipes on our site?
+On our Organic Gardening Resource Center page

 Colorful Stalks Brighten Your Garden